-It’s a bit scary isn’t it?
-I mean it’s a club for deaf people.
+It’s a bit scary, isn’t it?
+I mean, it’s a club for deaf people.
 Deaf…club.
-But I’m hearing…what to do?
+But I hear…what to do?

-It took me ages to pluck up the courage but it’s now a super place to hang out!
-Here are a few bits for newbs, that may come in handy…
+It took me ages to pluck up the courage, but it’s now a super place to hang out!
+Here are a few bits for newbies that may come in handy…

 Bear in mind there may be a few deafies who feel they have sole ownership of the club.
-They have a point, but it is a free county and your presence is only likely to benefit the clubs members in the long run.
+They have a point, but it is a free country, and your presence will only likely benefit the club’s members in the long run.
 Most clubs run off of donations, drink sales and membership fees, so everyone’s a winner!
-Also, if you’re going to be a communication professional in the future it is useful to get to know your local deaf community a bit before you’re at the point of registering.
-Reputation is a big part of the deaf world so get out there, get smiling and chatting, and have some laughs!
+Also, if you’re going to be a communication professional in the future, it is useful to get to know your local deaf community a bit before you’re at the point of registering.
+Reputation is a big part of the deaf world, so get out there, get smiling and chatting, and have some laughs!

 You will get the odd deaf person who feels you have no right to be there.
 These people are few and far between and often best taken with a pinch of salt.
 Don’t take offence.
 Best to thicken that skin up in a non-professional domain because you will need it out in the terping world.

 Don’t panic, relax, ask ‘again please’…don’t nod along pretending as though you’re following as the deaf person is likely to know that you’re doing this, and it’s so embarrassing to try to backtrack.
 Just politely sign that you’re a newbie and you’re still learning, but avoid saying that you’re ONLY there to practice.
 Bust into that circle of trust with both hands!

 Deaf or hearing?